ridedott/container-scan/README.md

 The ease of usage is explained below:

 - Create slack webhook

-Create slack webhook for your preferred notification channel in slack workspace.
+    You will need to create slack webhook for your preferred notification channel in slack workspace.
+To access App configuration page click here [Slack App Config].
 > Note: New webhook can be created only by Workspace admins, therefore please contact your Engineering Manager to complete this step.

 - Add the below code in to Github Actions workflow .yaml file, just after container build step has been completed